Head of the Unit and Principal Investigator

 Prof. Dr.-Ing.
 Nils Werner: Professor for Machines, Process Engineering and Maritime Technologies, Flensburg University of Applied Sciences

-Dr. Ing.
+Dr. rer. nat.
 Alexandra Mironova, R&D Dow Chemical, Stade, Germany.

 Former Master Students